 You may also find additional guidance for Form 656 in Form 656-B, also known as the Offer in Compromise Booklet.

-Other important information which should be considered when contemplating an Offer-in-Compromise submission include the following:
+Other important information which should be considered when contemplating an Offer-in-Compromise submission includes the following:

-- Taxes can not abated or tax liens released until the amount offered is paid in entirety
+- Taxes can not be abated or tax liens released until the amount offered is paid in entirety.

 Offer Terms and Partial Payment Requirement